Olive Gunnison’s world-class collection of curiosities is slowly evaporating in a dusty basement

 The collection comprises thousands of birds along with their nests and eggs. | Photo: Alexandra Charitan

-As you drive along the twisty back roads of Pawling, New York, you can expect to see historic homes, mossy cemeteries, and the occasional white-tailed deer.
-What is, perhaps, less expected is your first glimpse of the Akin Free Library, an imposing stone building designed in the late Victorian style by architect John A. Wood.
+As I drive along the twisty back roads of Pawling, New York, I expect to see historic homes, mossy cemeteries, and the occasional white-tailed deer.
+What is, perhaps, less expected is my first glimpse of the Akin Free Library, an imposing stone building designed in the late Victorian style by architect John A. Wood.

 The Akin Free Library is a Victorian stone building with a green copper cupola.